 In 1922, Kandinsky began teaching at the Bauhaus in Weimar.
 The following year he was given his first solo show in New York by the Société Anonyme, of which he became vice-president.
 In 1924, Kandinsky formed the Blaue Vier (Blue Four) group along with Lyonel Feininger, Alexej Jawlensky, and Paul Klee.
 He moved with the Bauhaus to Dessau in 1925 and became a German citizen in 1928.
 The Nazi government closed the Bauhaus in 1933 and later that year Kandinsky settled in Neuilly-sur-Seine, near Paris; he acquired French citizenship in 1939.

-Kandinsky’s work can be found in the following international collections: the Museum of Modern Art, New York; The Metropolitan Museum of Art, New York; the Solomon R. Guggenheim Museum, New York; San Francisco Museum of Modern Art; State Hermitage Museum, St. Petersburg; State Tretyakov Gallery, Moscow; Pushkin State Museum of Fine Arts, Moscow; Städtische Galerie im Lenbachhaus, Munich; Museum Kunstpalast, Düsseldorf; Beyeler Foundation, Basel; Stedelijk Museum, Amsterdam; Musée National d'Art Moderne, Centre Pompidou, Paris; Tate Collection, London; amongst others.
+Kandinsky’s work can be found in the following selected international collections: the Museum of Modern Art (MoMA), New York; the Metropolitan Museum of Art, New York; Solomon R. Guggenheim Museum, New York; Albright-Knox Art Gallery, Buffalo; San Francisco Museum of Modern Art (SFMoMA); the State Hermitage Museum, St. Petersburg; State Tretyakov Gallery, Moscow; Pushkin State Museum of Fine Arts, Moscow; Museum Kunstpalast, Düsseldorf; Städtische Galerie im Lenbachhaus, Munich; Beyeler Foundation, Basel; Stedelijk Museum, Amsterdam; Musée National d'Art Moderne, Centre Pompidou, Paris; the Tate Collection, London.

 Please contact the gallery for further information on this artist.